-Onboarding and training new employees can be costly, $4,129 according to a 2016 SHRM survey.
-Financials aside, finding people who will continue to thrive in your existing company culture can also be a challenge; holding on to the employees you already have helps you eliminate both of these challenges.
+Employee retention has been one of the most prevalent struggles HR personnel and managers face, and in modern times it has become an even greater challenge.
+Frequent employee turnover is extremely costly, and the training and onboarding of new employees uses up valuable time and resources.
+Financials aside, finding people who will continue to thrive in your existing company culture can also be a challenge.
+Holding on to the employees you already have helps you eliminate both of these challenges.

-1. Provide Tools for Success
+1. Provide Productivity Tools for Success

 Do you ever assign a project or task to your team and they completely miss the mark?
 While it can be frustrating for both employer and employee, it’s often due to a lack of preparedness for success.
 If employees don’t have clear guidance, and access to the resources they need to complete a project, how can they be expected to be successful?

-2. Make Change Gradual
+2. Make Workplace Change Gradual

-“For example, an employee who thinks their job is at risk may be more likely to be look for work elsewhere, tell others negative things about the organization, and exert less effort in their work if they think they do not have a future there,” explains Jessica Everitt and Laura Heathcock, Employee Engagement Consultants.
+“For example, an employee who thinks their job is at risk may be more likely to look for work elsewhere, tell others negative things about the organization, and exert less effort in their work if they think they do not have a future there,” explains Jessica Everitt and Laura Heathcock, Employee Engagement Consultants.

-3. Make Vacation Mandatory
+3. Make Taking Vacation Days Mandatory

 4. Pay People What They’re Worth

-Your “boost retention” strategy: It can be difficult for many companies to figure out how to competitively pay team members while remaining profitable.
+It can be difficult for many companies to figure out how to competitively pay team members while remaining profitable.
 Consider using pay philosophies to manage the current pay of employees, along with raises.

 It is also important to be transparent about salaries and the overall compensation packages at your company.
 Oftentimes, issues around compensation can be solved through open and honest communication.